YoRyan/open-nec/Docs/for-contributors/index.md

 The build process also needs to be informed of the location of Train Simulator—the game comes with several essential command-line utilities.
 The WAF script attempts to infer its location using the Steam uninstallation path in the Registry.
 If this autodetection fails, you should set the `%RAILWORKS%` environment variable to the path to your copy of Train Simulator.

 If all looks good after the configure step, run `python waf build` to compile the project.
 The compiled files will output to the Mod\ folder, from which they can be copied into Train Simulator's Assets\ folder.
-(But to ease testing, I recommend using symlinks instead of copying.)
+(You can copy all artifacts into the Assets folder by running `python waf build install`.)
 The build process will also run LuaFormatter on the code to enforce a consistent style.

 Other useful WAF commands include:

 - `python waf clean`: delete compiled files in the Mod\\ folder.
 - `python waf distclean`: delete the Mod\\ folder entirely.
-- `python waf package`: build a redistributable Zip archive for a release.
+- `python waf release`: build a redistributable Zip archive for a release.

 ## Programming resources